-- " We built a national lending footprint, expanding from 11 states and Washington, DC, to 22 states that include underserved markets across the Southeast, the Gulf Coast and Great Lakes regions, and the West Coast. - " We launched the COVID-19 Housing Opportunity and Wellness (C19-HOW) Fund, an initiative supported by guarantee capital that drives lending in communities of color, specifically to borrowers led by people of color that are building deeply affordable housing in communities disproportionally impacted by COVID-19.
+- " We built a national lending footprint, expanding from 11 states and Washington, DC, to 22 states that include underserved markets across the Southeast, the Gulf Coast and Great Lakes regions, and the West Coast. - " We launched the COVID-19 Housing Opportunity and Wellness (C19-HOW) Fund, an initiative supported by guarantee capital that drives lending in low-income communities to build affordable housing in communities disproportionally impacted by COVID-19.